Why induction motor takes high starting current:

 Substitute on dI/dt equation

-Note: dV/dt=constant=applied voltage. we are supplying constant voltage
+Note: dV/dt=constant=applied voltage. we are supplying a constant voltage

 Then you will get dI/dt=∞